These Companies Are Handing Out Cash—Sometimes $10,000!—When You Agree to Work There

 Even as the job market remains stubbornly tough for many of us, there are companies that are so eager for workers, they’re paying major sign-on bonuses.

 One big employer doing it now is Amazon.
-The online retail giant is offering a $1,000 sign-on bonus for myriad jobs—everything from warehouse gigs to shoppers to deliver roles— in dozens of cities across America.
+The online retail giant is offering up to a $2,000 sign-on bonus for myriad jobs—everything from warehouse gigs to shoppers to delivery roles— in dozens of cities across America.

 And it’s not just Amazon who’s forking over the sign-on loot.
-To name a few more: Health care firm Anthem has a number of nursing-related jobs with a $5,000 sign-on bonus; mortgage firm Amerisave is offering a $10,000 sign-on bonus for mortgage loan processors; and customer experience firm Alorica has a $150 bonus for some of its call-center gigs.
+To name a few more: Health care firm Anthem has a number of nursing-related jobs with a $5,000 sign-on bonus; shipping company Summit Logistics Group offers up to a $10,000 sign-on bonus for some truck drivers; and customer experience firm Alorica has a $500 bonus for some of its customer service gigs.
 Here’s what you need to know if you’re hoping for a sign-on bonus right now:

 What industries more often give sign-on bonuses?
 “The industries that tend to offer sign-on bonuses are those that have experienced a tremendous influx of demand since the pandemic began, or a shift in the way they work, necessitating the hiring of many more professionals and creating a race for talent,” explains Brie Reynolds, a senior career specialist at FlexJobs.
 “For example, in mortgage and banking, there are historically low-interest rates, in health care, there's an increased need for medical professionals like nurses, and customer service has shifted largely to a remote model with a need for more workers.”

 Where can I find more companies that give sign-on bonuses?
 Use a job search site like Glassdoor, Indeed or FlexJobs and type “sign-on bonus” or “signing bonus” in the search bar.